 What sources of income can I include?

 In general, your annual income as a green card sponsor is the same as the income you report on your U.S. federal tax returns: typically the “adjusted gross income” line on your tax return for the most recent tax year.
-Your total annual income could include wage and salary income, retirement income, alimony, child support, dividend or interest income, or income from other sources.
+Your total annual income could include wage and salary income, retirement income, alimony, child support income, dividend or interest income, or income from other sources.

 Can I include income from other members of my household?

-If the sponsoring spouse does not meet the minimum annual income requirement alone, then you are allowed to include income from other adult household members as well.
+If the sponsoring spouse does not meet the minimum annual income requirement alone, then it’s possible to include income from other adult household members as well.
 You can only include their income, however, as long as they are willing to make this income available to help support the spouse seeking a green card.
 A special form called the I-864A is required to establish this financial commitment.